 After the provincial restrictions or capping of tax rates are met, the tax rates for the remaining classes are established by adding the Council approved tax increase to distribute the tax burden as equitably as possible across all tax classes, using a fixed share approach.
-Port Moody reviews its tax rates and the revenue derived from the different property tax classes periodically, and strives to keep the tax rates comparable to neighbouring jurisdictions.
-As mentioned, Council's policy is to allocate the tax increase equitably to each of the different tax classes recognizing that all tax classes have their own financial challenges.
+Port Moody reviews its tax rates and the revenue derived from the different property tax classes periodically and strives to keep the tax rates comparable and competitive with neighbouring jurisdictions.
+As mentioned, Council's policy has been to allocate the tax increase equitably to each of the different tax classes recognizing that all tax classes have their own financial challenges.

-The impact to tax rates can appear inequitable in some classes even though the tax dollars paid rise more equitably.
-The reason some tax rates rise more while other tax rates remain more constant is due to the fact that the assessed values, on which the tax rates are based to generate the required revenues, can move in different directions by class as well.
-When assessed values move in opposite directions for certain classes, the tax rates also need to move in step to keep the tax dollars paid equitable.
-Over time, tax rates moving in opposite directions to adjust for assessed values moving in opposite directions create significant variances in the tax rates between the classes.
-The only equity Council can achieve, without purposely directing tax shifts, is to try and keep the percentage increases to the tax dollars paid as equitable as possible.
+The impact to tax rates can appear inequitable in some classes even though the tax dollars paid rise more equitably if looking at just the tax mill rate.
+The reason some tax rates rise more while others remain more constant is due to the fact that the assessed values, on which the tax rates are based to generate the required revenues, can move in different directions by class as well.
+When assessed values move in opposite directions for certain classes, the tax mill rate also needs to move in step to keep the tax dollars paid equitable and similar to the previous year.
+Over time, tax rates moving in opposite directions to adjust for assessed values moving in opposite directions creates significant variances in the tax rates between the classes.
+The only equity Council can achieve, without purposely directing tax shifts, is to try to keep the percentage increases to the tax dollars paid as equitable as possible.